RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

     <div class="video-caption">Pattern Tool</div>
 {:/nomarkdown}

+The pattern tool is nothing more than a tool that lets you paste MIDI data (by selecting a file) when you drag your mouse across the MIDI editor.

+I am not sure how useful this is, but if there are common rhythms that you use you want to use as a starting point for a track then I'd imagine this could be useful.

 ## MIDI Track Tools

 {::nomarkdown}
 <img src="/assets/Cakewalk/MIDITrackTools.png" alt="MIDI Track tools">
 <div class="image-caption">MIDI Track tools</div>
 {:/nomarkdown}

+MIDI track tools allow give you ways to transform your incoming MIDI data in real time.
+Here's what you can do:

+* Snap to scale - A decent set of scales is available and non-diatonic notes will be shifted to the scale.
+There is a scale manager where you can create your own scales.
+* Input Quantize - MIDI notes are shifted to the nearest rhythmic value.
+* Arpeggiator - An arpeggiator with latch (letting go of keys does not stop the notes).
+You can also scale the velocity, shift the pitch, add swing (shift offbeats forward) and adjust the duration.
+Flam (doubling of notes with a slight offset) is there, and creates an interesting textural sound.
+The arpeggiator comes with 14 different patterns of playback.
+* Key - Pitch shift.
+* Time - Time shift.
+* Bank browser
+* Patch selection method (bank selection, cc 0, cc32 or patch 100 offset)

 ## Synth Rack